 Do you have any final observations about your experience?

 The local culture of Peru is very family-oriented.
 My host "mom" was a grandmother living alone, but her son, daughter and grandchildren came over for lunch every day.
 Lunch is a very big deal in Peru!
 Lunch breaks from work are typically two to three hours long in order for families to get together.
 Peruvians are also very organic in the sense that they utilize every piece of the earth to support their health and diet.
 Various herbs, roots and grasses are their first line medical treatment as opposed to the pharmaceutical interventions we’re used to.
 In America, we are so quick to take pills for our ailments, whereas in Peru, they will cure their ailments with various teas, herbs, leaves and grasses almost exclusively.
 Peruvians are also extremely proud of their culture.
 Nearly every day, there was a festival going on in the town square.
 If I ever asked them what they were celebrating, locals would look at me, laugh and seem surprised by the question.
 I was blown away by their overwhelming national pride.

 What are your future plans for going abroad, building your language skills, and for your career?

 In the future, I hope to make many more international philanthropic trips where I can contribute my skills as a registered nurse.
-I will be graduating from my nursing program at San Diego State University in May of 2013.
+I will be graduating from my nursing program at San Diego State University soon.
 I hope to go on to get my master’s degree soon thereafter in order to broaden my scope of practice on an international level.

 Nichole has given a great account of her adventures abroad, and she clearly has the right attitude to solo travel.
 If you’re planning a trip abroad, heed Nichole’s advice: “I knew that while having a friend to accompany me on this trip would have made the trip more comfortable, going by myself would not only made me a stronger person, but would force me to interact with everyone that I encountered.”